matheusvellone/labels-as-parameters/README.md

 ### requiredParameters
 A list required parameters, separated by `,`.
 If any of the required parameters is not found, the action will fail.
 Default value is an empty list.

+## Limitations
+Currently, the project cannot execute the action after the merge on a branch (`push` event on a workflow) if the Pull Request the merge strategy is `rebase` or if the message of the commit does not contain the Pull Request number.

+This is because the action will not be able to retrieve Pull Request labels.

+A default message for merge, or squash, action on a Pull Request should work fine.

 ## TODOs
 ### Project